The Newcastle Clean Air Zone (CAZ) was officially launched on January 30, 2023.

 Local Exemptions:

-Please note that some exemptions were temporary.
+Many temporary local exemptions introduced at launch have now ended, particularly for vans and light goods vehicles.
+Only specific cases may still qualify.
 For example, the temporary exemption for light goods vehicles ended on July 17, 2023.

 Payments for CAZ charges can be made as follows: